RohanKapurDEV/RohanKapurDEV/README.md

 # Hi, I'm Rohan 👋
 My name is Rohan Kapur and I love building software powered tools and services.
 Here, you can find a collection of my work.
-Some complete (✔) and others in WIP status (🛠) or abandoned entirely (😢) Feel free to snoop around.
+Some complete (✔) and others either in WIP status (🛠) or abandoned entirely (😢) Feel free to snoop around.